wds4/tribal-tapestry/glossary/virtueSignal.md

 ## Anatomy of the virtue signal

 The virtue signal consists of a challenge designed to provoke a response.
-The challenge contains two basic components: the core component and the toxic overlay.
+The challenge contains two basic components: the `core truth` and the `toxic overlay`.

+The challenge is put together so that the individual must either choose both or reject both together.
+(Or trying to tease them apart takes too much cognitive effort.)
+A properly `calibrated` virtue signalling construct is one that formulates and balances the core truth and the toxic overlay so that tribal members will endorse them together, whereas non-members, and especially enemies of the tribe, will reject them both.
+The tribal member will attend to the core truth and ignore or excuse the toxic overlay; the tribal outsider will attend to the toxic overlay and ignore or excuse the core truth.

+In at least one, but often in both cases (to endorsse or reject the challenge), a `cognitive expense` is incurred.
+Incursion of the cognitive expense is interpreted as an indicator of loyalty to the tribe.

+In both cases, to 'excuse' the core truth or the toxic overlay means to employ dishonest equivocation in the construction of a logical fallacy, if necessary.
+This entails cognitive expense; therefore it is generally preferred to ignore rather than to excuse.

 ## Toxic threads